vikrantpagare/MySQL-warehousing/README.md

   -layer 2 : Core Layer (Which will be curated data i.e. transformed data)

+  As Staging layer consists raw data from historical Database we can st

-After the Extraction of the data we will perform transformation needed and
+After the Extraction of the data we will perform transformation needed and Staging layer will have